Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 * Added the Allied Forces Shop
 These are special services that are offered to players to help deal with Dragon Hunt Dragons.

+* Added new skills
+There are several new skills in the game.

 * Changes
 - Changed the minimum shop level for players who are 100+.
 - Changed the way multi-hit melee attacks are displayed